The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: The Steklov-Dirichlet-Neumann (SDN) Eigenvalue Problem

 where $\sum_{i=1}^{N} C_i=0$ from the leading-order result (\ref{sdn:sigma_0}) for $\sigma_0$.
 As a result, (\ref{sdn:sigma2_1}) shows that $\sigma_2$ is independent of the constant $\overline{U}_1$.
 This term is determined by a higher-order evaluation of the normalization condition for the Steklov eigenfunction.

 Then, by using (\ref{sdn:beta}) for $\beta_i$, we solve (\ref{sdn:sigma2_1}) to determine $\sigma_{2}$ as

 where ${\mathcal G}_s$ is the Green's matrix in (\ref{mfpt_b:green_mat}).
-Through this Green's matrix, it follows that $\sigma_{2}$ depends on the spatial configuration of the Steklov and Dirichlet patches.
+Through this Green's matrix, it follows that $\sigma_{2}$ depends on the overall spatial configuration of the Steklov and Dirichlet patches on the boundary.
 We summarize our result as follows: